 Our bank can be expected to strictly enforce the terms of our credit agreement.
 Although we are currently in compliance with the financial covenants of our revolving credit facility, a deterioration of economic conditions may negatively impact our business resulting in our failure to comply with these covenants, which could limit our ability to borrow funds under our credit facility or from other borrowing facilities in the future.
 The credit agreement with the bank is a demand facility and may also be cancelled at any time by our bank.
 In such circumstances, we may not be able to secure alternative financing or may only be able to do so at significantly higher costs.
-We attempt to mitigate this risk through the negotiation of flexible financial covenants to the extent we are able, and working to maintain strong relationships with our banking team.
+We attempt to mitigate this risk by only using the credit line to fund temporary cash requirements, through the negotiation of flexible financial covenants to the extent we are able, and working to maintain strong relationships with our banking team.